-Let’s say you’ve raised a squirrel from a tiny baby, released her to your backyard wilderness and multiple boyfriends, but she still comes inside to play/eat/cuddle.
+Let’s say you’ve raised a squirrel from a tiny baby, released her to your backyard wilderness, but she still comes inside to play/eat/cuddle.

-One day you notice she’s gotten really fat and cranky, and has these giant nipply things on her belly.
-You think “maybe she’s pregnant!!!!!!!” but awhile later, the nipply things reduce and she’s not nearly as fat as when you thought she was going to have babies.
+One day you notice she’s gotten really fat and cranky, and sports prominent nipply things on her belly.
+You think “maybe she’s pregnant!!!!!!!” but awhile later, the nipply things reduce and she’s slimmed down considerably.

-Somehow, it escaped me that pregnancy has a terminus, and it’s called “giving birth.”
-I think it’s become obvious that I will never, ever, be Jane Goodall.
+Yeah, it somehow escaped me that pregnancy has a logical terminus known as “giving birth.”
+Clearly, I will never, ever, be the next Jane Goodall.

-Willow has three (we think) little little squirrel babies, probably a couple of months old now, and they’re cute as heck.
+Willow has three (we think) little squirrel babies, probably a couple of months old and cute as heck.

-Nathan met them last night, sitting outside in the cooling dusk.
-He heard scrabbles and squirrel noises coming from the corner fir tree, and went over to investigate.
-He found Willow struggling to climb the tree, apparently locked in mortal combat with Douglas.
+Nathan met them last night, sitting in the cooling dusk of the backyard.
+Hearing scrabbles and squirrel noises from the fir tree in the corner, he ran to investigate, and saw Willow struggling to climb the tree.
+She was apparently locked in mortal combat with Douglas.

 Douglas is the cleverly named Douglas squirrel who lives in the backyard alongside Willow.
 Douglas squirrels are a native Oregon species, smaller, terribly cute, and very aggressive.
 Douglas and Willow have tangled a few times, but we thought they’d reached detente.

-Now Douglas appeared to be wrapped around Willow’s head, biting the heck out of her.
-Nathan and Douglas were buddies long before Willow came on the scene, and Nathan has a real soft spot for the little guy, but nobody–NOBODY–messes with The Resident Carpenter’s child.
+Instead, it seemed Douglas had wrapped himself around Willow’s head and was biting the bejasus out of her.
+Now, Nathan and Douglas were buddies long before Willow and he has a real soft spot for the little guy, but nobody–NOBODY–messes with The Resident Carpenter’s babygirl.

-He looked up, and high up in the branches was Willow’s first nest, with two little heads peering out.
-Willow and her son scampered down the tree to say hello and let her son play with her human bodyguard/mama a bit.
+High up in the branches was Willow’s first nest, with two little heads peering out in alarm.
+Willow led her third child down to meet grandmama Nathan and play a bit.